How to Transition your Toddler From a Crib to a Bed

 Even adults can find it hard to sleep in a new bed, let alone toddlers.
 Going from a crib to a bed is a big transition, even if you keep everything else the same.

 Moving your toddler to a bed is a significant milestone.
 It is important to accept that there might be a few sleepless nights—leaving quiet toys in the room can reduce the risk of them waking you up as well.
+Check out our article on Gentle Ways to Calm Your Baby for more information on ways you can soothe a restless infant.

 It may also be a great time to upgrade your toddler’s bedding.
 Take a look at our wonderful collection of baby and toddler blankets for your little one.